Assignment: Containerize and Ship

 The workflow example below includes ruff check src as a lint step.
 You can also add ruff format --check src to verify formatting without modifying files (CI should check, not fix).

 A workflow file lives in .github/workflows/ci.yml.
-It has triggers, jobs, and steps.
+Every workflow has three structural layers:

 name: CI